quangv/docs/src/doc/faq/build.rst

 .. _faq03~007:

-Tell me how to upload to Apple App Store in order to submit the registration of the app that was built.
+How to upload the built app for App Store submission?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To upload iOS apps to the App Store, use the software called *Application Loader* which runs on OSX only.
-Application Loader can be downloaded for free from the Apple website (iTunes Connect).
-This information is as of September 2012.
+There are two ways to upload the built app to iTunes Connect for App Store submission:

+1. using :ref:`Monaca Upload <upload_via_ide>` (requires `a valid subscription plan <https://monaca.io/pricing.html>`_)
+2. using Application Loader software (Mac OS X only)

 .. _faq03~008: